vhl/barman_check/README.md

 After install, you can run barman_check --help to see available options.
-To test it out, use the test output file, barman_output.txt, located in the spec/fixture directory, like so: cat spec/fixtures/barman_output.txt | barman_check
+To test it out, use the test output file, barman_output.txt, located in the spec/fixture directory, like so:

-This will generate check_mk-style output.
+`cat spec/fixtures/barman_output.txt | barman_check`

+Alternatively you can put the results of the barman commands into a file, separated by a line containing the word "FILE_DELIMITER" and `cat` the output and pipe it in.

 NOTE: the exe runs with the following default options - backup age = 25 hours backups = 3

 These can be overridden using the command-line options, --bc and --ba.

-To run in "real" mode, you will need to install barman, configure it to communicate with your PostgreSQL database, and run barman_check as the barman user.
+To run in "realtime" mode, you will need to install barman, configure it to communicate with your PostgreSQL database, and run barman_check as the barman user.
-In this mode you must indicate your database name using the command-line option --db=dbname, e.g. barman_check --db=main
+In this mode you must indicate your database name using the command-line option --db=dbname, e.g. `barman_check --db=main`

+All of the above modes will generate check_mk-style output.

 ## Development